 German Shepherds need to be trained to learn how to behave properly and respond to your commands.
 They can also be very vocal dogs because of their herding background.
 Teaching them the “Quiet” command is very useful!

 While it is necessary to begin training and socialization as early as possible, it is equally important to continue working on your dog’s commands and behaviors long past their puppy stage.

 German Shepherds are predisposed to certain conditions because of their breed and larger size, including:

-While this list might seem long, German Shepherds are generally pretty healthy and can be expected to live between 10 to 14 years.
+Knowing that these large dogs are prone to a few health issues, many pet parents naturally wonder, “How long do German Shepherds live?”
+While this list might seem long, German Shepherds are generally pretty healthy, and the average German Shepherd lifespan can be 10 to 14 years.